gitlabhq/omnibus-gitlab/doc/settings/redis.md

 ## Running with multiple Redis instances

-GitLab includes support for running with separate redis instances for different persistence classes, currently: cache, queues, and shared_state.
+GitLab includes support for running with separate Redis instances for different persistence classes, currently: cache, queues, and shared_state.

 1. Create a dedicated instance for each persistence class as per the instructions in [Setting up a Redis-only server](#setting-up-a-redis-only-server)
 1. Set the appropriate variable in `/etc/gitlab/gitlab.rb` for each instance you are using: